 Review

-Whether that’s what you’re looking for, or you are pregnant and have PCOS, this is one of the best prenatal vitamins for you!
+Some women with PCOS are told to take prenatal vitamins to help manage their symptoms.
+Whether thatโs what youโre looking for, or you are pregnant and have PCOS, this is one of the best prenatal vitamins for you!
+Bonus: itโs one of the cheapest prenatal vitamins available thatโs also vegetarian and non-GMO.

 This prenatal is in the form of one large tablet, and some women find it difficult to swallow.
+Itโs easy on the stomach and contains shelf-stable probiotics, though.ย

-This is one of the few prenatal vitamins that have every single doctor-recommended nutrient (minus DHA, which they’ve created separate soft gels for).
+This is one of the few prenatal vitamins that have every single doctor-recommended nutrient (minus DHA, which theyโve created separate soft gels for).
+The ingredients are certified clean, raw, and non-GMO, and are completely vegetarian.
+It even has zinc and selenium!
+The calcium content is low to improve your bodyโs absorption of iron.

+There doesnโt appear to be any other type of third-party certification for this product.
 They did settle a huge class-action lawsuit for claiming their product contained NO heavy metals, though trace amounts were found to be present (but to be clear, trace amounts are considered safe by the FDA up to a certain amount).
+Either way, they appear to have changed their formula since then.
+As always, talk to your doctor before beginning a new supplement!

 Best Prenatal for Morning Sickness